Rethinking Decarbonisation Incentives for Net Zero policy

 - Future Carbon Policy for Clean Growth – a final report with recommendations to policy-makers on how the UK can achieve a balanced economy-wide carbon policy framework to boost innovation and deliver clean growth, consistent with a net zero target in 2050.

-The Rethinking Decarbonisation Incentives project has helped us to better understand the nature and scale of challenges in improving carbon policies.
-Examples of the impact that the RDI project is beginning to have in influencing thinking about how UK policies can promote clean growth by taking a ‘whole systems’ perspective on carbon policy, include:
+The Rethinking Decarbonisation Incentives project has helped us to better understand the nature and scale of challenges to improve carbon policies.

-- The Committee on Climate Change’s response to the UK government on the The future of the EU’s Emissions Trading System (EU ETS), was backed by a technical report by Vivid Economics: The Future of Carbon Pricing in the UK (August 2019), which cited RDI a number of times, including: our summary of the current pattern of economic signals in the UK for reducing emissions in different sectors; insight on policies and regulations that can be aligned to a carbon price level, without pricing carbon directly; evidence of UK policies with objectives that are broader than climate change mitigation yet still indirectly reflect a carbon price; and insight into how to price carbon to reach net-zero emissions in the UK.
+The Committee on Climate Change’s (CCC) response to the UK government on the The future of the EU’s Emissions Trading System (EU ETS), was backed by a technical report by Vivid Economics: The Future of Carbon Pricing in the UK.
+This report cited RDI a number of times, including: our summary of the current pattern of economic signals in the UK for reducing emissions in different sectors; insight on policies and regulations that can be aligned to a carbon price level, without pricing carbon directly; evidence of UK policies with objectives that are broader than climate change mitigation yet still indirectly reflect a carbon price; and insight into how to price carbon to reach net-zero emissions in the UK.

-- Ofgem’s annual State of the Energy Market 2019 report, includes an assessment of competition in retail and wholesale energy markets, affordability and vulnerability, the UK’s progress in reducing greenhouse gases, the security of our energy supplies, and, for the first time, how energy networks are performing.
-RDI provided evidence for the decarbonisation section on Carbon Policy and Economy-wide Productivity; Effective carbon pricing and emissions in the UK by sector from our Current Economic Signals for Decarbonisation in the UK report.
+Ofgem’s annual State of the Energy Market 2019 report, includes an assessment of competition in retail and wholesale energy markets, affordability and vulnerability, progress in decarbonisation, the security of our energy supplies, and how energy networks are performing.
+RDI provided evidence for the decarbonisation section with the Carbon Policy and Economy-Wide Productivity report and effective carbon pricing and emissions in the UK by sector from our Current Economic Signals for Decarbonisation in the UK report.

-The RDI project team hplan to continue working on themes focused on practical steps to promote clean growth, innovation, and investment across the whole energy system and economy.
+The RDI project team continue to work on themes focused on practical steps to promote clean growth, innovation, and investment across the whole energy system and economy.
 Potential themes include:

-- Further developing carbon standards for low/zero carbon residential heat.
+- Further developing carbon standards for to achieve Zero Carbon Buildings.

 - Understanding the features of carbon policy that work best for industry and innovation.